Bo (dog): Breeding and original owners

-Bred by Martha and Art Stern of Amigo Portuguese Water Dogs in Boyd, Texas, Bo was a son of Watson—of the Rader family in Pittsburgh's Ambridge suburb—and Penny, belonging to Art and Martha Stern.
+Bred by show breeder Martha and Art Stern of Amigo Portuguese Water Dogs in Boyd, Texas, Bo was a son of Watson (US CH Valkyrie Dr. Watson Is Here) — of the Rader family in Pittsburgh's Ambridge suburb — and Penny (US CH Amigo's Phor What Its Worth), belonging to Art and Martha Stern.
 One of Bo's nine litter mates was Senator Ted Kennedy's dog named Cappy (Amigo's Captain Courageous).
 The litter was named "Hope and Change", in honor of Obama's victory.

 Bo's original buyer is unknown, but eventually, they returned him to the Stern family.
 Purchasing Bo required signing a contract to return him to his breeder if things did not work out.
 Bo enrolled with Kennedy's obedience trainer Dawn Sylvia-Stasiewicz in Hume, Virginia, on January 5, 2009.

 Selection of the dog

 At his first press conference as President-elect, Obama was questioned by reporters as to which breed the family was looking to acquire.
 He replied, "We have two criteria that have to be reconciled.
 One is that Malia is allergic, so it has to be hypoallergenic.
 There are a number of breeds that are hypoallergenic.
 On the other hand, our preference would be to get a shelter dog, but, obviously, a lot of shelter dogs are mutts like me.
 So—so whether we're going to be able to balance those two things, I think, is a pressing issue on the Obama household."

 George Stephanopoulos asked Obama on television in early January what kind of dog they would get, and when, saying that he was passing on a question from Obama's daughters who were sitting in the control room.
 Obama said "They seem to have narrowed it down to a labradoodle or a Portuguese water hound ... medium-sized dog, and so, we're now going to start looking at shelters to see when one of those dogs might come up."

 Much was made by the public and press about the family's search for a dog.
 On April 12, 2009, it was announced that the Obamas would soon accept a six-month-old Portuguese Water Dog puppy as a gift from Senator Kennedy.
 The dog was reported to have visited the family some weeks earlier in a secret meeting to gauge compatibility and purportedly referred to by staffers as "The Meeting".
 However, the gift was not accepted until the dog officially arrived and moved in at the White House on Tuesday, April 14, 2009.

 Immediately after he arrived, the family staged a photo op with Bo on the property's South Lawn.
 At the conference, Obama was asked if he would allow Bo inside the Oval Office, to which he responded: "of course."
 He also gave a nod to President Harry Truman's quote "If you want a friend in Washington, get a dog."
 The White House website was later updated to include official pictures and biographical details of Bo.